mohdrafey1/Explore-Heaven/README.md

 - **User Reiviews**: Read and leave reviews for listings to share your experience with others.
 You can also delete your review if needed.

-- **Login and Signup**: Sign in or create an account to access all features and personalize your experience with using passport library .
+- **Login and Signup**: Sign in or create an account to access all features and personalize your experience.

 ## Technologies Used